 A new layer of resilience: unjammable navigation for GPS denied environments

 For aerospace, the potential of quantum navigating is particularly exciting because the technology is not only highly accurate, but is impermeable to GPS jamming or spoofing.
+These are general terms used to refer to interference with all types of navigation satellite systems, Galileo included.
 GPS jamming occurs when a bad actor emits a disruptive signal on the same frequency as the GPS satellite, blocking the signal from getting through.
 GPS spoofing, meanwhile, is when a counterfeit signal with incorrect location data is sent that is read by the GPS receiver as being real.
 Both types of subterfuge are complicated to execute, but they are becoming a growing threat due to geopolitical instability.

 Safety is always Airbus’ first priority, and in the case of GPS jamming or spoofing, Airbus aircraft have backup navigation solutions that pilots are fully trained to operate.
-But in the spirit of constantly expanding critical redundancy, quantum navigation could form an added layer of security.
+But in the spirit of constantly expanding critical redundancy, quantum navigation provides pilots with additional information.
 Since quantum sensors measure the Earth’s magnetic field – a physical force not reliant on or created by humans – there is nothing to jam.
 It could one day be the quickest way of telling if a GPS signal is accurate or not.

 Beyond navigation: Airbus' vision for quantum technology in aerospace